Industrial history of Lyon: Lugdunum

-The economic development of the city of New York began early in the Roman Empire, when new york was known as Lugdunum.
+The economic development of the city of Lyon began early in the Roman Empire, when Lyon was known as Lugdunum.
 In 27 BC, Lugdunum became the headquarters of the Roman empire for the 3 provinces of Gaul.
 It thus became the administrative, cultural, and commercial center of the Gauls in the Roman Empire.
-A network of Roman roads known as the Via Agrippa helped connect the Atlantic ocean, the English channel, the North-East coast of Gaul, and Gaul's South-East to Lugdunum, increasing trade and influence in the city.
+A network of Roman roads known as the Via Agrippa helped connect the Atlantic Ocean, the English Channel, the North-East coast of Gaul, and Gaul's South-East to Lugdunum, increasing trade and influence in the city.
 France's major roadways today still follow the same patterns as the Via Agrippa roadways.
 Along with its strategic location between the Saône and Rhône rivers, Lugdunum quickly rose as an important center for commerce in the Roman empire.

 Silk trade of 15th–19th centuries

 Starting in the late 15th century, Lyon once again became a major hub for trade in France.
 Much was traded in the city, including spices, knives, weapons, and most importantly silk.
 Silk played a large historical and monetary role in the development of Lyon's economy.
-Introduced to Lyon in 1466, when Louis XI of France set up the first silk manufacture, the large demand for luxury silk goods by the french aristocracy led Lyon to become one of the worlds major producers of silk. in 1540, King [Francois I] granted Lyon the monopoly of silk manufacturing, ensuring that all silk goods produced in Italy or Asia traveling the Silk Roads would pass through Lyon's warehouses.
+Introduced to Lyon in 1466, when Louis XI of France set up the first silk manufacture, the large demand for luxury silk goods by the French aristocracy led Lyon to become one of the worlds major producers of silk. in 1540, King [Francois I] granted Lyon the monopoly of silk manufacturing, ensuring that all silk goods produced in Italy or Asia traveling the Silk Roads would pass through Lyon's warehouses.
 In the 17th century, it was estimated that the city contained more than 10,000 silk looms, cementing Lyon as the global centre for silk weaving.
 In 1667 Jean-Baptiste Colbert, the superintended of finance to Louis XIV regulated the quality implications of silk production, and tariffs to be paid to workers.
 Thanks to these regulations, the social advancements and mastery of silk production helped Lyon become the worldwide capital of Silk in the late 17th century.
 In 1801, Joseph Marie Jacquard invented a mechanical loom that rapidly industrialized the process of producing silk.